 TIP: To read more about different gender marker systems, see OECD-DAC Gender Marker Handbook, IASC Gender with Age Marker, and the UN Gender Equality Marker.
+UN Gender Equality Marker.

-- What are the different formal accountability mechanisms that you can use to hold yourself and personnel to account for achieving gender equality commitments and priorities? - Which will you use or create to hold yourself to account for implementing your gender-responsive leadership priorities and targets?
+- What are the different formal accountability mechanisms that you can use to hold yourself and personnel to account for achieving gender equality commitments and priorities?
+Do you need to create additional ones? - Which will you use to hold yourself to account for implementing your gender-responsive leadership priorities and targets?

-Action 2: Use informal mechanisms
+Action 2: Use informal accountability mechanisms